-You can use the nonpooled or dedicated connection mode with applications using any supported Oracle Database JDBC driver.
-However, some capabilities, such as connection multiplexing, are not available in this mode.
+You can use the Nonpooled or dedicated connection mode with applications using Oracle Database 11g Release 2 (11.2.0.4) JDBC drivers and later.
+However, some capabilities such as connection multiplexing are not available in this mode.

 Overview of Database Resident Connection Pooling